Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 # Configuring a Robot printer

 When Duet starts after power on, it needs to know how to behave.
 Reading the file config.g and some associated files, the firmware is set to specific configurations like setup of the steppers, arm lengths, endstops and homing positions, heaters etc. M669 is at the core to define robot kinematics behaviour, accompanied by other settings, which are described in this document.

+For specific robot types, example configurations and explanation of specific settings, please see the document about robot types.

 # M669 configuration